gexijin/sge/content/post/2018-08-26-set-up-a-low-cost-vpn-server-using-docker.md

 11\.
 Optional: Limit bandwidth
 ------------------------------
-We want to run a script to monitor the network traffic every hour and shutdown the docker container if exceeds 999G.
+We want to run a script to monitor the network traffic every hour and shutdown the docker container if data transfer exceeds 999 GB for the month.

  - Save the following as data_limit.sh under the home directory of ubuntu.
-[Original script](https://pastebin.com/2vXMBaSi).
+The [Original script](https://pastebin.com/2vXMBaSi) is revised.
+Instead of shutdown the server, the docker container is stopped.

 ```
 #!/bin/bash